 Figure S15 – A-C. Correlation between the three eigenvalues of the retraction matrix for each cue, and the behavioral entropy of that cue.
 D. Alignment of the vector connecting the 3D undriven fixed point and the 1-D choice dimension.
+N = 8 for each animal.
+Data are presented as mean values +/- SEM.

 Supplementary Figure S16